0x70b1a5/lugso/lessons/raw/051_possessives.md

 ## Possessive vs. Genitive

 Speakers of Latin will be confused at the inclusion of both the possessive suffix and the genitive case in Lugso.
-"What is the difference between _the blood that I own_ and _the blood of my veins_?"
+"What is the difference between "my blood" _the blood of my veins_, and "my blood" _the blood that I own (in that jar over there)_ ?"

-In Lugso, Genitive is used to indicate origin and relation - hence **lug-so** _of blood_.
-Possessive, by contrast, is strictly property/dominion/possession - **lug-so gu5li-ib-so sot-ib-so** _of blood of gods of thoughts_ - not "thoughts' gods' blood's".
-Hence, the child that a mother gives birth to is both **yols rih-so** and **yols rih-gu** - his mother's child in origin, and (until he is an adult) his mother's child in dominion.
+In Lugso, Genitive is used to indicate origin and relation - hence **lugso** _of blood_.
+Possessive, by contrast, is strictly property/dominion/possession - **lugso gu5liibso sotibso** _of blood of gods of thoughts_ - not "thoughts' gods' blood's".
+Hence, the child that a mother gives birth to is both **yols rihso** and **yols rihgu** - his mother's child in origin, and (until he is an adult) his mother's child in dominion.